-PantherNow Print is an editorially independent publication produced by students and distributed free.
-The purpose of PantherNow is to keep the University community informed about campus news, events and activities; to serve as a forum for opinion and commentary concerning campus related topics; and to protect the interests of the University community and its component parts.
+PantherNow Print is an editorially independent publication produced by students and distributed at not cost.
+PantherNow keeps the University community informed about campus news, events and activities; serves as a forum for opinion and commentary concerning campus related topics; and protects the interests of the University community and its component parts.
 It is published on Wednesdays during the fall and spring terms, except during holiday breaks.
 It is also published eight times during the summer term.
 Students can work on the staff in news and features, photography, and/or advertising.
 No prior experience is required.

 The Roary is FIU's radio station located at 88.1, 95.3 (MMC), and 96.9 (BBC) FM.
-Its programming is an eclectic mix of the latest music on the cutting edge of the alternative scene, FIU sports play-by-play, and news.
-Programming also includes daily specialty shows that cover the music spectrum of metal to reggae, and in between Caribbean, hip-hop, rap, Latin rock, jazz, and classical mornings.
+Its programming is an eclectic mix of the latest music on the cutting edge, FIU sports play-by-play, and news.
+Programming also includes daily specialty shows that cover the music spectrum.
 The station operates 24 hours seven days a week.
 The station provides a means for students to acquire experience in various disciplines related to the broadcast industry, including hands-on experience in a realistic, business-like setting encompassing teamwork and professional standards.
 Students can work in areas such as broadcasting, business, promotions, and/or engineering.
 Prior experience is not required.